-E-mail: osama.elabdin@asu.edu.bh
+E-mail : osama.elabdin@asu.edu.bh

-Programme Title Bachelor in Political Science Awarding Institution Applied Science University Teaching Institution Applied Science University Programme Licensed by Ministry of Education, Kingdom of Bahrain Final Qualification Bachelor Degree Academic Year 2019-2021 Language of Study Arabic Mode of Study Full Time
+Programme Title Bachelor in Political Science Awarding Institution Applied Science University Teaching Institution Applied Science University Programme licensed by Ministry of Education, Kingdom of Bahrain Final Qualification Bachelor Degree Academic Year 2019 - 2021 Language of Study Arabic Mode of Study Full Time

-- Meeting the needs of the community in the Kingdom of Bahrain and the Gulf region through graduating qualified specialists in the field of political science to work in universities, research centres, ministries, public and private institutions, and media and public opinion institutions. - Establishing and developing the scientific research skills among the students in the various fields of political science. - Qualifying the students for higher studies in the field of political science. - Contributing to political socialization, deepening the values of good citizenship, and inculcating the behavioural and national values based on dialogue, tolerance and respect for others.
+- 1. Meet the needs of the community in the Kingdom of Bahrain and the region by graduating cadres of qualified specialists in the field of political science who are capable of solving problems to work in the diplomatic field, international and regional organizations, civil society organizations, ministries, public and private institutions, media and public opinion industry. - 2.
+Prepare a graduate familiar with basic and advanced knowledge in the various branches of political science, and possesses a sufficient number of skills: mental and practical and communication skills and critical thinking qualify him to enter the labor market and contribute to community service. - 3.
+Prepare a graduate capable of collective and individual scientific research in various fields of political science. - 4.
+Prepare students for postgraduate studies in the field of political science and related fields. - 5.
+Contribute to the political socialization and deepen the values of good citizenship and consolidate the behavioral and national values based on objective dialogue, tolerance and respect for the other.